-Our Modern Slavery and Human Trafficking Policy applies to Equifax and our supply chain relationships.
+• Our Modern Slavery and Human Trafficking Policy applies to Equifax and our supply chain relationships.
 Fundamentally this policy compels Equifax to ensure modern slavery, human trafficking and child labour does not occur in our own operations; and to ensure our suppliers meet the minimum requirements Equifax believes should be demonstrated by them in accordance with the Act.

-Our Code of Ethics & Business Conduct applies to Equifax's supply chain and requires that our suppliers adhere to our principles and that they encourage and work with their own suppliers to recognise these principles.

-Our Pay Policy: We pay all employees at least the Real Living Wage rate.

-Our UK Whistleblowing Policy under which employees and any person who undertakes to do or perform personally (or otherwise) any work or service for Equifax, regardless of the nature of the contractual relationship between them, can report any and all concerns in confidence and without prejudice.
+- Our Code of Ethics & Business Conduct applies to Equifax's supply chain and requires that our suppliers adhere to our principles and that they encourage and work with their own suppliers to recognise these principles. - Our Pay Policy: We pay all employees at least the Real Living Wage rate.
+This applies equally in both the UK and Ireland. - Our UK Whistleblowing Policy under which employees and any person who undertakes to do or perform personally (or otherwise) any work or service for Equifax, regardless of the nature of the contractual relationship between them, can report any and all concerns in confidence and without prejudice.